grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 Lastly, we will configure the Loki write component. `loki.write` receives log entries from other loki components and sends them over the network using the Loki logproto format.

-Add the following configuration to the `config.alloy` file:
+And finally, add the following configuration to the `config.alloy` file:
 ```alloy
 loki.write "http" {
   endpoint {